KyleMacey/kylemacey.github.io/source/hi-github/index.markdown

 ### I see here on your resumé that you're currently a manager, are you looking for a management position?

 Not necessarily, though I wouldn't be opposed to it.
-I've found management to introduce a lot of distractions that allow me to focus on my passions.
+I've found management to introduce a lot of distractions that don't allow me to focus on my passions.
 I've recently decided that I want to be the best developer I can be, and I'm going to base my future career decisions based on that goal.

 ### What would you see yourself doing at GitHub?